Saishivareddy/ELDD/README.md

 ## Queuing

 Once the wait queue is declared and initialized, a process may use it to go to sleep.
 There are several macros are available for different uses.
-We  will see each one by one.

 1. **wait_event**
 2. **wait_event_timeout**